How to Analyse "User Data Header" Errors thrown by xmsTrigger for SMPP Traffic

 This article will cover different User Data Header errors which can be thrown by xmsTrigger in regards to the SMPP (Short Message Peer to Peer ) protocol and how to understand them.

 Firstly, a quick review of the SMPP "packet" and how the they fit together.
 The following elements of an SMPP message which we are interested in are as follows:

 - UDHL = User Data Header Length

-To view full details, sign in with your My Oracle Support account
+To view full details, sign in with your My Oracle Support account.

 Don't have a My Oracle Support account?
-Click to get started
+Click to get started!